tabaddor/av-swe-guide/README.md

 ## Our Future :zap: ##
-Throughout this guide, it is my goal to provide relevant concepts in psychology and philosophy, as artificial intelligence, AVs, and computer science all intersect in some aspects.
-One podcast I recommend you listen to is Lex Fridman's interview with Elon Musk.

 Though a seemingly bold claim, autonomous vehicles *will* be the future of mobility and transportation. **You can contribute to this future**, which is awesome.

-Not only that, but they reduce urban travel time and have a strong environmental impact. :sunflower: Here's a google query with some interesting articles about the environmental impact self-driving cars may have ([ENVIRONMENT IMPACTS - GOOGLE QUERY](https://www.google.com/search?client=firefox-b-1-d&q=self+driving+cars+impact+on+environment)).
+Not only that, but they reduce urban travel time and have a strong environmental impact. :sunflower:

 ## Safety is Critical :vertical_traffic_light: ##
 Self-driving cars are safety critical. **_A safety critical system_** can be defined as something that: